btw04/speeddating/README.md

 ## Overview

-This website is intended to help students connect and share their information with each other.
+This website is intended to help students connect and share their contact information.
 It was developed for the workshop "Lerngruppen Speeddating" (OPhase Informatik TU Darmstadt).

 ## Deployment